Raising Monarch Butterflies from Eggs Part 2

 The next morning I woke up to one butterfly stretching it's wings.
 The other 3 crysalids had gone completely transparent and the folded up butterflies were clearly visible.

-Details of one of the crysalids.
+Details of one of the chrysalids.
 The Monarch butterfly is within a half hour of emerging.

 I have a nice quiet butterfly bush near the house and placed the first newly emerged Monarch there.
 He slowly beat his wings and walked around and eventually after about an hour just flew away.

-There must be some synchronization between the crysalids because they all came out within a couple of hours even though there was a difference of 2 days between 2 of them.
+There must be some synchronization between the chrysalids because they all came out within a couple of hours even though there was a difference of 2 days between 2 of them.